San7o/hive-operator/README.md

 # Development

-Please read the [DEVELOPMENT](./docs/DEVELOPMENT.md) and [TESTING](./docs/TESTING.md) documents to get started on Hive's developement.

 The [DESIGN](./docs/DESIGN.md) document contains all the information about the internals of the operator.

+Please read the [DEVELOPMENT](./docs/DEVELOPMENT.md) document to build and get started with Hive's developement.

 The [status](./docs/status.org) contains information about the current status of development and future work.